80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : use to represent the sound of liquid falling in drops

-Example sentence The drip of rain on the roof was so calming.
+Example in a sentence The drip of rain on the roof was so calming.

 29. Eek